wp-plugins/custom-fields-csv-xml-importer/readme.txt

 PODS Add-on for WP All Import free edition detects and lists all your pods content types however it supports importing and updating of post types only, including new custom post types created with pods, and posts/pages extended with pods.

 Please consider upgrading to [PODS Add-on for WP All Import Pro](http://www.vipp.com.au) to import other content types (including Advanced Custom Types and extended Users).

+= My csv file has many rows, but only the header row is detected  =

+This is probably caused by improperly formatted csv files, such as the files saved by Microsoft Excel.
+You may try to open the csv files using another spreadsheet program such as the free OpenOffice, save as another CSV file and see whether the problem is resolved.

 == Changelog ==